codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 * **echo "cons"| nc localhost 2181**

-List full connection/session details for all clients connected to this server with some more information like packet sent recieved.
+List full connection/session details for all clients connected to this server with some more information like packet sent received.
 ```shell script
 ngupta@node1:~/kafka$ echo "cons"| nc localhost 2181
  /127.0.0.1:34454[0](queued=0,recved=1,sent=0)
 ```

-You can the more commands provided in the link in this section start.
+You can explore more commands provided in the link in this section start.

 ### Zookeeper performance
 * Zookeeper performance can be affected by the latency, so try to keep the latency as minimum as possible.